MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-about-finished-production-order-costs.md

 ---
 title: About Finished Production Order Costs | Microsoft Docs
 description: Finishing the production order is an important task in completing the costing lifecycle of the item that is being produced.
-Final costs, including variances in a standard cost environment, actuals in a FIFO, Average, or LIFO cost environment, are calculated using the **Adjust Cost - Item Entries** batch job.
+Final costs, including variances in a standard cost environment, actuals in a FIFO, Average, or LIFO cost environment, are calculated using the Adjust Cost - Item Entries batch job.
-services: project-madeira
-documentationcenter:
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords:
 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 67400e424305cc705db5c1bd52a8e4de17ecc5a9
-ms.openlocfilehash: f906be41274fa8c6f7be4a3db87cc0bc4ba7cdd0
+ms.openlocfilehash: 39a5a63141f298de17b0e1ea100f72d956ca8fe3
 ms.contentlocale: en-ca
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/20/2018

 ---
 # <a name="about-finished-production-order-costs"></a>About Finished Production Order Costs